open-resources/dash_curriculum/tutorial/part1/chapter3.md

     :container: + shadow
     :title: bg-primary text-white font-weight-bold

 Checklists display a set of options for the user to choose.
-We will pass in a list of **options** when we create the checklist component below\
+We will pass in a list of **options** when we create the checklist component below:

 ```python